 So you’ve decided that you want to fulfill your lifelong dream of attending the Isle of Man TT.
 You’ve started to plan your trip but there’s too many choices for activities outside of the racing for you to be able to decide what to do.
-Fear no more as we’ve provided you with our top five must-do’s for every TT first timer.
+Fear no more as we’ve provided you with the Top 5 Must-Do's For TT First Timers

 As one of the most notable landmarks on the mountain course, the famous Creg Ny Baa is a must for all TT first-timers.
 Spectators flock to the Creg during the races to witness the high-speed action as riders drop down from Kate’s Cottage and through the bend onto Gob-Ny-Geay.
 However, the Creg can quite often be just as busy throughout the rest of the fortnight, as many visitors stop off at the pub during their laps of the course to take in some of the breathtaking views over the Douglas Bay area.
 Of course, many of the visitors also stop off for what’s inside, with the pub being famous for its delicious English pub-style food.

 A main attraction for fans of the TT is that it is one of the few major motorsport events that still allows fans access to its paddock area free of charge.
 So whether you want to see the mechanics working on the bikes or to have a chat with one of the top riders, the TT paddock is the place for any first-timer to really feel part of the races.
 Combine that with the new TT Fan park being introduced alongside the grandstand this year, and you’ve got yourself hours of entertainment to immerse yourself in the TT spirit.